geotools/geotools/docs/user/library/referencing/compare.rst

      ...
   }

-In this case you are only comparing the name (ie metadata) of the two objects.
+In this case you are only comparing the name (i.e.metadata) of the two objects.
 You are trusting that the two objects are the same, if they are called the same name.

 Compare Equals
 ^^^^^^^^^^^^^^